simondlevy/Hackflight/README.md

-To make it easy to develop flight firmware using Arduino-compatible microcontrollers, Hackflight is laid out as an Arduino library and uses the Arduino API; however, the core flight-control algorithm is hardware-independent, and the only Arduino-dependent calls (SPI, I<sup>2</sup>C, Serial) are in the Board class and its sub-classes.
+To make it easy to develop flight firmware using Arduino-compatible microcontrollers, Hackflight is laid out as an Arduino library and uses the Arduino API; however, the core flight-control algorithm is hardware-independent.

 ## Design principles